sam-doomguy/documentation-api/Reports.md

 ## List all Reports
 This end point allows you to query all reports that you have access to, based on the query parameters provided.

-Administrator, power user, and read only users have access to all reports.
+Administrator, power user, and read-only users have access to all reports.
 Includes account, group and organisation reports.

 Custom users (full access / read only) only have access to account reports that they have been granted access to.<br />
 Custom users (no access) do not have access to accogunt reports that they have been denied access to.